 Another favorite was the parrot area in Katandra.
 You can get up close with the beautiful parrots at the feeding stations.

 The park is really well laid out with easy stroller and wheelchair access.
-There is a wide variety of food available for purchase from sit down restaurants to small cafes with typical fare.
+There is a wide variety of food available for purchase from sit down restaurants to small cafes with the typical fare.

 Top tips for visiting Loco Parque: